dezzak/lmld-constitution/constitution.md

 ### 10. Constitution and interpretation
   10.1.
 Amendments to this constitution may only be made by a two-third majority at a General Meeting.
 Details of any proposed change shall be sent to all members with the notice of the General Meeting.
   10.2.
 Any changes to this constitution shall only come into force after being approved by the Executive Committee of the Local Party.
-No amendment may be made or approved which would conflict with the Political Parties, Elections and Referendums Act 2000 or with the constitutions of the Local Party, English Party, Federal Party or English Party’s Membership Rules.
+No amendment may be made or approved which would conflict with the Political Parties, Elections and Referendums Act 2000 or with the constitutions of the Local Party, English Party, Federal Party or English Party's Membership Rules.
   10.3.
 A copy of this constitution shall be kept by the Secretary and sent to the Local Party Secretary.
   10.4.
 In the event of any question on which this Constitution is silent, the Constitution of the Local Party shall be followed.
-In the event of any question of interpretation arising the Executive shall have the power to act according to its interpretation of the constitution, or, if it does not cover the issue, at its discretion, subject to the duty of the Local Party to ensure the Branch’s compliance with the Political Parties, Elections and Referendums Act 2000 and with its Constitution, the Local Party Constitution and the English and Federal Party Constitutions and subject to Article 8 of the Constitution of the Liberal Democrats in England and Article 14 of the Constitution of the Federal Party.
+In the event of any question of interpretation arising the Executive shall have the power to act according to its interpretation of the constitution, or, if it does not cover the issue, at its discretion, subject to the duty of the Local Party to ensure the Branch's compliance with the Political Parties, Elections and Referendums Act 2000 and with its Constitution, the Local Party Constitution and the English and Federal Party Constitutions and subject to Article 8 of the Constitution of the Liberal Democrats in England and Article 14 of the Constitution of the Federal Party.
   10.5.
-The Branch may choose to dissolve itself by a two-thirds majority at a General Meeting, or may be dissolved following the procedure laid out in the Local Party’s constitution.
+The Branch may choose to dissolve itself by a two-thirds majority at a General Meeting, or may be dissolved following the procedure laid out in the Local Party's constitution.
 The funds of the Branch shall, if dissolved, be applied first to paying its debts, with any surplus being added to the funds of the Local Party.
   10.6.
-The Executive shall perform the same functions as that of a "Branch Committee" under the Local Party’s constitution.
+The Executive shall perform the same functions as that of a "Branch Committee" under the Local Party's constitution.
   10.7.
 The Branch shall be subject to the ultimate authority of the Local Party.